NicolasLagaillardie/mpst_rust_github/artifact.md

 cd mpst_rust_github # Move to mpanon's repository cargo test --tests --all-features --workspace # Test all tests
 ```
+The above command may take up to 15 min.

 4. Run the examples from Table 2
 then: